- Mental Health

 What is Tardive Dyskinesia?

-Tardive Dyskinesia is a movement disorder, most commonly caused by the use of neuroleptic drugs.
-TD usually manifests in involuntary, repetetive facial movements, mouth movements, and sometimes body movements.
+Tardive Dyskinesia (TD) is a movement disorder most commonly caused by the use of neuroleptic drugs.
+TD usually manifests in involuntary, repetitive facial movements, mouth movements, and sometimes body movements.
 Here are the symptoms of TD:

 - lip smacking